Science and Security Programme launched

 4 March 2013

-The RCUK Global Uncertainties Programme is pleased to announce the start of the new £2.1 million Science and Security Programme.
+The RCUK Partnership for Conflict, Crime and Security Research (PaCCS) Programme is pleased to announce the start of the new £2.1 million Science and Security Programme.

 The Economic and Social Research Council (ESRC), The Defence Science and Technology Laboratory (Dstl) Futures and Innovation Domain and the Arts and Humanities Research Council (AHRC) have commissioned new research to develop greater understanding of how developments in science and technology (S&T) will present opportunities and threats to future UK defence and security.